leonidg/gitdoc/Git.md

 You do **not** have to have tried using Git before to read this document.
 You also do not need to be a programmer, or even want to use Git for code.
 As explained in the first section, Git is fundamentally just a tool for manipulating text, and you can use it to keep track of any kind of plain text.
 (However, it's not good for binary data.)

 That said, this document does have some prerequisites.
 The most important one is that you need to be comfortable using the Unix command line.
 This doesn't mean you need to be a pro, or even an advanced user.
 It just means you should understand what "running commands" mean and can understand Unix-y shortcuts like "`~`" (e.g. "`~/.gitconfig`"), as well as the concept of "hidden files" (i.e. files that begin with a `.` that `ls` won't show you but `ls -a` will).
 While there are some [visual](https://mac.github.com/) [programs](https://www.sourcetreeapp.com/) that technically make it possible to use Git while avoidings the command line, I think it is worth learning the commands before switching to the GUI-only approach.
-The programs are getting quite good, but they nonetheless bring their own interpretations and concepts to the table that I believe will end up confusing—at least while you're learning.
+The programs are getting quite good, but they nonetheless bring their own interpretations and concepts to the table that I believe will end up being confusing—at least while you're learning.

+**Note for Windows users:** If you're on Windows, the Git installation will usually come with a small version of the Unix command line (often called "Git Bash" or similar).
+You can use it to run all of these same commands.
+Do **not** use Command Prompt.

 Another prerequisite is that you should be comfortable using some plain-text editor that you can call from the command-line.
 It doesn't really matter what this editor is: it can be [nano](http://www.nano-editor.org) or [vim](http://www.vim.org/) or [emacs](http://www.gnu.org/software/emacs/).
-It can even be [TextEdit or Notepad](http://nicercode.github.io/git/setup.html) (scroll down to the "Editor" section).
+It can even be [TextEdit or Notepad](http://nicercode.github.io/git/setup.html) (scroll down to the [note about setting your editor](#editor) in the "Getting started" section).

 Finally, a prerequisite for using this document is having [downloaded and installed Git](https://git-scm.com/downloads).
 If you can run "`git`" in a terminal and see a list of commands that Git understands, you're good.